 Special Course Features

-CHEM 360 has a compulsory laboratory component that requires students to perform a minimum of four days (32 hours) of laboratory work.
+CHEM 360 has a compulsory laboratory component that requires students to complete about 32 hours of laboratory work (there are three lab formats).
 Credit may be obtained for equivalent laboratory work carried out within the last five years at a recognized college or university.
-Speak with the lab coordinator for more information.
+For more information see Chemistry Lab Exemptions.

 Please note that laboratory sessions offered by other universities may have a laboratory fee.
-For more information, please e-mail firstname.lastname@example.org.
+For more information, please email the email@example.com.